clearpathrobotics/cockpit-ros2-diagnostics/README.md

 # Cockpit ROS 2 Diagnostics

-This is a Cockpit module that is intended to be installed alongside [Cockpit](https://cockpit-project.org/) and connects to the [foxglove bridge](https://docs.foxglove.dev/docs/connecting-to-data/ros-foxglove-bridge)
+This is a Cockpit application that is intended to be installed alongside [Cockpit](https://cockpit-project.org/) and connects to the [foxglove bridge](https://docs.foxglove.dev/docs/connecting-to-data/ros-foxglove-bridge)

-This module is built on the cockpit starter kit: https://github.com/cockpit-project/starter-kit and using modified code files from https://github.com/tier4/roslibjs-foxglove.
+This application is built on the Cockpit starter kit (https://github.com/cockpit-project/starter-kit) and using modified code files from https://github.com/tier4/roslibjs-foxglove.

 ![Screenshot of Main View](screenshots/ScreenshotPluginHome.png)

 # Installation instructions

 This is installed and running automatically on Clearpath Robots without any manual installation required.
+For all other ROS computers, proceed with the following instructions.

-The following instructions should be completed on the computer that is to be monitored and managed using the cockpit interface.
+The following instructions should be completed on the computer that is to be monitored and managed using the Cockpit interface.
 In most cases this will be the robot computer.

 1. Install cockpit: https://cockpit-project.org/running.html#ubuntu